Modular memristor model with synaptic-like plasticity and volatile memory: Discussion

 \subsection{Physical origin of the 1/t-like memory kernel}

-As shown in Section~\ref{se:ker}, the volatility module of our model is governed by the hereditary kernel in \cref{eq:kernel} with an exponent $\alpha \approx 0.03$ obtained from the log–log relaxation data in \Cref{fig:decay-log}.
+The volatility module of our model is governed by the hereditary kernel in \cref{eq:kernel} with an exponent $\alpha \approx 0.03$ obtained from the log–log relaxation data in \Cref{fig:decay-log}.
 The corresponding cumulative memory $K(t) = \int_{-\infty}^{t} \ker(\tau)\,d\tau$ decays approximately as $K(t)\sim 1/t$ for large $t$.
 In practice, the device therefore exhibits effectively $1/t$-like ``loss of memory'' over time.

 Power-law relaxations of this type are typical for transport in disordered media.
 In a broad class of disordered conductors, charge transport proceeds along percolating networks of microscopic pathways, and charge carriers perform a continuous-time random walk (CTRW) with a broad distribution of waiting times between hops \citep{r:kirkpatrick73,r:scher73,r:stauffer94}.
 If the waiting-time distribution $\psi(\tau)$ has a heavy tail, e.g. $\psi(\tau)\sim\tau^{-1-\alpha}$ with $0<\alpha<1$, the resulting transport is sub-diffusive and the macroscopic response to a perturbation relaxes as a power law rather than as a sum of exponentials.
 In our context, the ``response'' is the conductance of the memristive device following a potentiating pulse train, and the observed long-tailed decay directly motivates the $1/t$-like kernel in \cref{eq:kernel}.